Azham3033/Matrix_Geoscience_ETC5543/README.md

 ESM_DIR: folder with ESM rasters and VAT DBFs.

-For building DuckDB tables and refreshing summaries, see `Data_Flow.qmd`.
+For building DuckDB tables and refreshing summaries, see `Data_pipeline.qmd`.

 ## Method (brief)